lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 Transfers many tokens based on the list `from`, `to`, `amount`.
 If any transfer fails, the call will revert.

 MUST emit a [Transfer event](#transfer) for each transfered token.
+MUST emit a [OperatorAuthorizationChanged](#operatorauthorizationchanged) or [OperatorRevoked](#operatorrevoked) when the transfer is done by an operator and his allowance was changed for each transfered token.

 _Parameters:_